einat/nddrylliog-blog/nodejs-vs-jruby.md

      "Wally, your problem is that you don't have enough knowledge.
 But it doesn't need to be real!
 Just say the *worst* about people and you'll usually be right!"

-Sounds like someone took this advice a bit to seriously.
+Sounds like someone took this advice a bit too seriously.

+I mean, Vya, c'mon, you've apparenty worked at Excelsior and now Google, which is a pretty good curriculum if you ask me - why such a primitive rebuttal?

 Now let's take this blog post somewhere constructive.